0xDAWS/datchk/README.md

 - Improve search functionality and output formatting
 - Allow users to generate a list from search results (All titles for a specific region for example)
 - Implement auto-rename, which will allow users to rename files which have a different name from their entry in the datfile.
-- More error handling
+- More error handling and code refactoring
-- Progress bar/counter